jakebenn/vagrant-intellj-dev-machine/vagrant/chef/cookbooks/java-development/README.md

 Description
 ===========

-Configures a virtual server with Tomcat installed to be used on a development workstation with the IntelliJ IDE
+Configures a virtual server with Tomcat installed to be used on a development workstation with the IntelliJ IDE.

+**PLEASE NOTE:** The configuration settings in the template `sentenv.sh.erb` open up JXM ports for remote administration **in an unsecure manager**.
+Specifically, the CATALINA_OPTS options jmxremote.ssl and jmxremote.authenticate are both set to false which means this configuration is not secure.
+This is acceptable for a local development environment that is only accessible from the host workstation.
+However, this is not acceptable for staging and definitely not production.
+Change this template for these environments to include SSL and authentication.

 Requirements
 ============